egistli/droid-image-picker/README.md

 If you want corpping, jut return `true` in `imagePickerShouldCrop` and set up `Crop` object in `imagePickerSetUpCropDetail` with the methods like `crop.asSquare()`, `crop.with*()`.

 # Thanks/Reference
-With below informative post I can create this wrapper and upload it to JCenter.
+Without these informative posts I won't be able to create this wrapper and upload it to JCenter.

+[Gist of ImagePicker] (https://gist.github.com/Mariovc/f06e70ebe8ca52fbbbe2) from [Mariovc](https://gist.github.com/Mariovc)

 [How to distribute your own Android library through jCenter and Maven Central from Android Studio - The Cheese Factory Blog](https://inthecheesefactory.com/blog/how-to-upload-library-to-jcenter-maven-central-as-dependency/en)